 Right-aligned agent jumppad success rates.

-A summary of our alignment procedure and a heatmap of agent trajectories for each stage of alignment are shown below.
+A summary of our training procedure and a heatmap of agent trajectories at each stage of alignment are shown below.

 Overview of our procedure for aligning an agent.